-In Maine, CEI exceeded its business lending goal, deploying $16.4 million in loans to 86 businesses.
+In Maine, CEI exceeded its business lending goal, deploying $15.7 million in loans to 84 businesses.
+It also made loans totaling nearly $700,000 to two businesses in Massachusetts and West Virginia.
 The impact of this capital deployment was amplified through advice, technical assistance and counseling services its staff provided to entrepreneurs and homeowners, as well as its policy advocacy on a range of issues, including workforce training, expansion of access to broadband services and renewable energy, sustainable agriculture practices and consumer financial protection.

-CEI staff members provided business advice and housing counseling to 2,457 individuals in Maine, including: 942 clients of the Women’s Business Centers at CEI; 180 immigrant and refugee entrepreneurs through CEI’s StartSmart program; 643 current and potential business owners seeking advice from CEI’s Small Business Development Centers; and 692 people attending housing counseling and education sessions, helping to avoid 49 foreclosures.
+CEI staff members provided business advice and housing counseling to 2,567 individuals in Maine, including: 942 clients of the Women’s Business Centers at CEI; 180 immigrant and refugee entrepreneurs through CEI’s StartSmart program; 643 current and potential business owners seeking advice from CEI’s Small Business Development Centers; 110 farm, food, fisheries and aquaculture entrepreneurs; and 692 people attending housing counseling and education sessions, helping to avoid 49 foreclosures.

 As part of a long-term effort to help communities and industries adapt to a changing climate, CEI secured a grant to work with Maine fisheries businesses to pioneer new scallop aquaculture techniques.
 The initiative aims to establish an economically viable market for farmed Atlantic sea scallops and test Japanese scallop production techniques in the U.S. for the first time.